paperclipmaximizer/paperclipmaximizer/README.md

                                     to the fact?
 Then it could escape unless it is necessarily with us already; and if the "medium" refracts it, then the "correction" would give just a straight ray (of activity, a glipse) or a blank space (for the object qua fact).
+                                    And for fun, well, I have a pet bird :)